Delaware's Cottage Food Law

 • Net weight or net volume

-• Statement that the product was made in a cottage food establishment not inspected by the state
+• Statement: 'Made in a cottage food facility that is not inspected by the Department of Agriculture'

 Create compliant labels in seconds